plone/documentation/about/contributing.rst

 For these reasons, it is important we keep the documentation coherent.
 Therefore, we follow a simple workflow, which we ask all contributors to respect:

+- If you work on a `ticket <https://github.com/plone/documentation/issues>`_, assign yourself to it.

 - Please **DO NOT** commit to master directly.
 Even for the smallest and most trivial fix.